doums/rg.nvim/README.md

 ### API

 The plugin module exposes the following methods.
-Each of the them spawn `rg` with the supplied arguments and then populates the quickfix list with the match(es)
+Each of them spawn `rg` with the supplied arguments and then populates the quickfix list with the match(es)